cryptonitor/Hacking-Reality/README.md

 Reality as writable: Our role isnt passive (ref quantum observer phenomena).
 Pathways to intervention: ????? life-as-information-trnsference ??? //TODO: apply findings from omniversal deepspace comsys

+Background: "The universe" has layered abstractions (rules of physics, entropy, causality, locality etc).
+Products of these abstracted constraints point towards possibilities of higher-order emergence (like hacking reality and getting to the next layer of reality).

+Quantum-like state collapsor: Alignment of observerers (humans with their internals) in perceiving and understanding reality closely linked to opening new layers.
+Complementary alignment